 Baby Steps Surrogacy Center, Inc. is an international surrogacy agency headquartered in Pittsburgh, Pennsylvania.
 We match heterosexual and LGBTQ+ intended parents with surrogate mothers, egg donors, and sperm donors to help families realize their dreams of becoming parents or facilitate surrogate mothers’ desire to help others.

-Since 1998, Lisa Vari and team have assisted intended parents and surrogates with gestational surrogacy contracts, traditional surrogacy contracts, egg and sperm donation contracts, pre-birth orders, and second parent and stepparent adoptions.
+Since 1998, we have assisted intended parents and surrogates with gestational surrogacy contracts, traditional surrogacy contracts, egg and sperm donation contracts, pre-birth orders, and second parent and stepparent adoptions.
 Our team provides referrals to fertility clinics and reproductive endocrinologists and recommendations for psychologists and social workers in the fertility field.

 Giving the Gift of a Child

 If you are considering becoming a surrogate mother for a family who is longing for a child of their own, you need to be prepared for several things before you move forward.

 Although you may be ready to fulfill another family’s dreams, there are a couple of different types of surrogacy that you’ll be able to choose from and many qualifications you will need to meet before you can be matched with the family you’ll be working with.

 By becoming a surrogate mother, you are giving a wonderful and lifelong gift to a family in need.
 To learn more about the different surrogacy options available to you and the requirements for becoming a surrogate mother at Baby Steps Surrogacy Center, Inc., speak with us today.

 Same-sex couples, women who are unable to conceive or carry a baby safely, and couples who have been unsuccessful in becoming pregnant due to fertility issues may be considering surrogacy as an option for having the baby they’ve always wanted.